TheLe0/SalesAPI/README.md

-# SalesAPI
+# SalesAPI #

-A Restfull API for Sales Management
+A REST API for Sales Management

-### Tarefas
+## Specifications ##

-Com a seguinte representação de produto:
+This is the json structure for input and output

 ```json
 {